khangtictoc/CTF-Writeup-Practice/Web/Rootme/Web-Client/CSRF - 0 protection.md

 Changing `checkbox` as we've done previous.
 Create payload:
 - Make sure value in **input/type=text** is our **username**
 - Set an `id=form` for easy **querySelector**, there's 1 form so we can confidently name any id
-- Set `action` to "http://challenge01.root-me.org/web-client/ch22/?action=profile" for fixed path, we can "POST" data no matters the place(URL) we are
+- Set `action` to "http://challenge01.root-me.org/web-client/ch22/?action=profile" for fixed path, we can "POST" data no matters the place(domain) we are
 - Add **javascript code** for auto-submit.
 - Put the payload in full **HTML format**.
 The payload 's contained in `<html></html>` and in `<body></body>`